jarcher/openfmb-simulators/README.md

 java -cp openfmb-simulators-0.0.5-SNAPSHOT-jar-with-dependencies.jar com.greenenergycorp.openfmb.simulator.balance.IslandBalancer
 ```

 ## Building

+In order to build this project you must first build the [openfmb-adapters](https://github.com/openfmb/openfmb-adapters) project to create the XML to MQTT bindings.

 ```shell
 git clone https://github.com/openfmb/openfmb-simulators.git
 cd openfmb-simulators
 mvn clean install -Pslf4j-simple
 ```

 The build jar is put in the target directory and needs to be moved to the main directory where the properities files are located.